etiquette

 You do not need to explain your whole schedule.
 The polite part is replying, not writing a long apology.

-What if you are running late on the RSVP?
+What if you missed the RSVP deadline?

 Late replies happen, but good etiquette still means answering as soon as you realize it.